-When available, the results of in vitro susceptibility tests should be provided to the physician as periodic reports which describe the susceptibility profile of nosocomial and community-acquired pathogens.
+When available, the clinical microbiology laboratory should provide the results of in vitro susceptibility tests for antimicrobial drug products used in resident hospitals to the physician as periodic reports which describe the susceptibility profile of nosocomial and community-acquired pathogens.
 These reports should aid the physician in selecting the most effective antimicrobial.

 Dilution Techniques:

 Quantitative methods are used to determine antimicrobial minimum inhibitory concentrations (MICs).
 These MICs provide estimates of the susceptibility of bacteria to antimicrobial compounds.
 The MICs should be determined using a standardized procedure.
-Standardized procedures are based on a broth dilution method^{1,2} or equivalent with standardized inoculum concentrations and standardized concentrations of ertapenem powder.
-The MIC values should be interpreted according to criteria provided in Table 4.
+Standardized procedures are based on a broth dilution method {1,2} or equivalent with standardized inoculum concentrations and standardized concentrations of ertapenem powder.
+The MIC values should be interpreted according to criteria provided in Table 11.